omochi/xcbox/README.md

 # Alternative

-This tool is highly inspired [toybox](https://github.com/giginet/Toybox) which is one for xcplayground.
+This tool is highly inspired by [toybox](https://github.com/giginet/Toybox) which is one for xcplayground.